 - DIY – Hiring a developer (or code it yourself) to create a custom podcast website.

-We’ll now explore each of those categories, dive into the pros and cons for these website builders, and give an examples of podcasts using those solutions for their websites.
+We’ll now explore each of those categories, dive into the pros and cons of these website builders, and give an examples of podcasts using those solutions for their websites.

 Choosing the website builder that is right for you

-The right podcast website builder for you is not necessarily right for another podcaster.
+The right podcast website builder for you is not necessarily the right choice for another podcaster.
 It really depends on many things, so you have to consider several key factors:

-- Do you need certain features specifically around your podcast?
-If so, a dedicated podcast website builder may be more relevant than a generic, yet popular option.
-Importing your podcast automatically, displaying a flexibly and customizeable audio player, subscribe buttons etc., are not just trivial features.
+- Do you need podcast-specific features for your website?
+If so, a dedicated podcast website builder may be more relevant than a generic option.
+Importing your podcast automatically, displaying a flexible and customizable audio player, subscribe buttons, auto-tweet that links to your site when a new episode is published, etc., are not just trivial features.

-- Do you have coding experience or know how to configure servers?
-Some of the solutions could require setting up your own server, or managing separately from your site.
+- Do you have coding experience or you know how to configure servers?
+Some of the solutions could require setting up or managing separately your own server from your site.
 Most of the platforms allow custom code, but coding is typically not a requirement unless you opt to do it.